beppek/photography-app/README.md

+This is a serverless photography portfolio app, currently under development.

+The goal of the finished application is to allow users to view and sort images by collections determined by the photographer, as well as search by keywords and view a portfolio page that holds the photographer's best work.

+The user should also be able to purchase images and receive the printed image, delivered to their address.

+## Create React App Info Below
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>